 Application networks are built after authentication and authorization only.
 The set of resources or apps available in the network is user specific and can be dynamically adjusted by IT teams.

-We are very excited to offer disposable network technology in our TransientAccess product.
+We are very excited about the potential for disposable network technology and that it’s core to our TransientAccess product.

 You can learn more about it at: TransientAccess or Contact Us for a trial.